Pre-Examination Challenges Encountered with Capillary Blood Collection and Testing

 - Specimen Storage

-- Which of the following scenarios is NOT a concern for a phlebotomist when collecting a bilirubin specimen from a neonate?
+- Which of the following scenarios is not a concern for a phlebotomist when collecting a bilirubin specimen from a neonate?

 - References